Selective Nerve Root Block Treatment Q&A

 • Selective nerve blocks are performed in the outpatient setting and usually take about 15 minutes to complete.

-• With the patient lying on his or her stomach, the area(s) to be treated are cleaned and prepped in a sterile fashion.
+• With the patient lying on his or her stomach, the area(s) to be treated is cleaned and prepped in a sterile fashion.

 • A specialized x-ray (Fluorscopy) is used by the physician to guide the needle to the exact spinal nerve being blocked